Hydrodynamic theory of wetting by active particles: NUMERICAL IMPLEMENTATION

 \paragraph{Partially-wet vs fully-wet states.} Finally we settle the distinction between partially-and fully-wet: states are classified as fully-wet if $\mathcal{A}<10^{-3}$ (i.e. the wetting films are approximately the same width); otherwise, they are classified as partially-wet.

 \paragraph{Full-to-partial wetting transition.} In order to generate the wetting line shown in Fig.~\ref{fig:phase_behaviour}(a), we make use of the linear instability of the fully-wet state.
 We measure the value of $\dot{\mathcal{A}}/\mathcal{A}$ at the time such that $\mathcal{A} = 10^{-3}$.
-A linear equation is then fit to these data-points of form $\dot{\mathcal{A}}/\mathcal{A} = a(\epsilon - \epsilon^*(\text{Pe}))$, using the 3 smallest values of $\dot{\mathcal{A}}/\mathcal{A}$ at a given Pe (3 values are taken in order to ensure the fit is within the linear instability regieme).
-This gives an estimate for $\epsilon^*(\text{Pe})$, shown with the blue wetting line in \ref{fig:phase_behaviour}(a).
+A linear equation is then fit to these data-points of form $\dot{\mathcal{A}}/\mathcal{A} = a(\epsilon - \epsilon^*(\text{Pe}))$, using the 3 smallest values of $\dot{\mathcal{A}}/\mathcal{A}$ at a given Pe (3 values are taken in order to ensure the fit is within the linear instability regime).
+This gives an estimate for $\epsilon^*(\text{Pe})$, shown with the green wetting line in Figure \ref{fig:phase_behaviour}(a).
 The advantage of this method, compared to directly measuring the asymmetries and allocating states accordingly, is that we do not need to wait an exponentially long time for states near the transition to reach the partially-wet state.
 This therefore allows an accurate calculation of the wetting line with a reasonable computational cost.
-Only a small discrepancy is observed between the wetting line and the classification of states, as expected.
+Comparing the wetting line generated with this method (i.e. measuring instabilities) with the above classification scheme for the steady-states (i.e. by measuring $\mathcal{A}$ directly), we see that only a small discrepancy is visible, as expected.